History of Hawaii: Possible European contact before 1778

 From 1565 to 1815, Spanish trading ships, or galleons, crossed the Pacific along a route from Acapulco in New Spain (modern Mexico) to Manila in Spanish Philippines.
 They made this trip once or twice yearly using a route kept secret to protect the Spanish trade monopoly against competing powers.
 Some sources speculate that sightings of, or interaction with, Hawaii must have occurred.

 “It seems improbable that Spanish mariners could have made several hundred trips … without becoming Hawaii’s first European discoverers.”

 By 1589, Ortelius was publishing the Maris Pacifici first ever Pacific map featuring an intriguing resemblance of the Hawaiian Islands "Los Bolcanes" and "La Farfania" in the middle of the Pacific by the Tropic of Cancer.
-The islands would therefore have been sighted by visitors to the point of being roughly mapped long before official records would confirm.

-In 1743, British Commodore George Anson captured a Spanish galleon on which he found a chart of the Pacific that depicted a group of islands at the same latitude as the Hawaiʻian islands but with a longitude ten degrees to the east.
-One of these islands is labeled La Mesa (‘the Table’).
+In 1743, British Commodore George Anson captured a Spanish galleon on which he found a chart of the Pacific that depicted a group of islands at the same latitude as the Hawaiian islands but with a longitude ten degrees to the east.
+One of these islands is labeled La Mesa ('the Table').
 This is conjectured to be Hawaii Island since this “agrees very well with the appearance of Mauna Loa ... when seen at a great distance”.

 Many scholars have refuted claims of Spanish knowledge of Hawaii during this period.
 However, based on accounts from native Hawaiian oral tradition, Oscar Spate leaves open the possibility of one-way contact and that it is "likely that Spanish castaways reached Hawaii and survived".